tictactrip/axios-redis/README.md

 ## Description

-This repository provides an axios redis cache adapter.
+This repository provides an Axios Redis cache adapter.

 ## Install